Photo: Helena Wahlman/imagebank.sweden.se

 Snaps and glögg

-Snaps and glögg means aquavit, a traditional flavoured spirit, and hot mulled wine.
+Snaps is a traditional flavoured spirit and glögg the Swedish version of hot mulled wine.
 They are a part of the Swedish culinary tradition.

 Both those who prefer to skip the aquavit and those who carefully select their favourite one know that this form of vodka is among the pleasures of the Swedish table.
 It is traditionally served in a small long-stemmed ‘snaps glass’ of a type which, of course, is made by several of Sweden’s famous crystal glassworks.